 First introduced in 2000, IR35 is designed to reduce tax savings by contractors who HMRC believe to be “disguised employees” – people who, were it not for their limited company (aka a PSC), would be considered an employee of the End Client and therefore paying a higher level of tax and national insurance.

-The majority of these transactional relationships are genuine, and there are plenty of sole trader limited companies operating in the UK.
+The majority of these transactional relationships are genuine, and there are plenty of limited companies operating in the UK.
 However, it’s not uncommon for some organisations to pay people in this way to avoid paying employers’ National Insurance contributions or providing employment benefits.
-Where this is the case a HMRC inspector will determine this by applying an employment test to each case, which is based on the actual working practices, rather than any contract.
+A HMRC inspector will determine the correct status by applying an employment test to each case.
+This will be based on the actual working practices, rather than any contract wording.

 What impacts will the reform have?

-The End Client must implement its own “disagreement” process to allow the PSC to raise any objections to the SDS.
-The legislation does not specify how such arrangements should work in practice but does state a time limit of 45 days to respond, in writing, to the PSC with the outcome of the review of the dispute.
-The decision must either confirm the original SDS is upheld, or, if it involves a revised SDS or conclusion, a new SDS must be provided.
+The End Client must implement its own “disagreement” process to allow the PSC, and the next party in the chain, to raise any objections to the SDS.
+The dispute can be lodged at any time before the final payment of the project is made and the response must be dealt with within 45 days.
+The decision must either confirm the original SDS is upheld, or, if it involves a revised SDS, a new SDS must be provided.